 T.J.
-Maxx, Marshalls, and a number of other similarly situated retailers boast websites and/or brick-mortar-stores that stock designer bags and garments for less.
+Maxx, Marshalls, and a number of other similarly situated retailers boast websites and/or brick-mortar-stores that stock designer bags and garments for less, and make a killing as a result.
 T.J.
-Maxx, for instance, is currently stocking an array of in-season Gucci, Fendi, Yves Saint Laurent, Balenciaga, and Céline bags for several hundred dollars less than other retailers.
-Two key inquiries that come about in connection with the offering of designer goods by discount retailers: Are they real (and if they are, why are they priced at such a discount) and how is this legal?
+Maxx, for instance, is currently stocking an array of in-season Gucci, Fendi, Yves Saint Laurent, and Balenciaga bags for several hundred dollars less than other retailers.
+In terms of garments, they stock the likes of Givenchy, Missoni, Céline, Pucci, Dior, and Dries Van Noten - just to name a few.

 TOO GOOD TO BE TRUE?

-In terms of dealing with unsold products, luxury brands take different approaches.
-Louis Vuitton goes to great lengths to avoid selling off old garments and accessories at discounted prices; the Paris-based luxury brand is said to destroy all of its unsold merchandise at the end of each year.
+In terms of dealing with unsold products, luxury brands have traditionally taken a different approach.
+Louis Vuitton, for instance, goes to great lengths to avoid selling off old garments and accessories at discounted prices; the Paris-based luxury brand is said to destroy all of its unsold merchandise at the end of each year.
 Chanel, on the other hand, puts some goods – garments only – on sale in its boutiques bi-annually.
 And Hermès holds sample sales, devoid of Birkin and Kelly bags, of course.

-However, this model – and the fashion media in general – does little to explain how Yves Saint Laurent or Céline bags end up in T.J.
+However, this model – and the fashion media in general – does little to explain how the wares of traditionally off-price retailer averse brands, such as Yves Saint Laurent or Céline, end up in T.J.
 Maxx.
-And rather unsurprisingly, the retailers have been less than forthcoming in terms of disclosing how their most high end goods come into their possession.
+And rather unsurprisingly, the brands have been less than forthcoming in terms of shedding light on how such distribution comes to light.

-This seems to be a roundabout line of thought, and Wilson notes it as such.
-“On its face, the policy sounds odd; that is because it really doesn’t have anything to do with popular demand.
+This is not the whole story, though.
+Such clauses are likely in place to keep consumers - and retailers - from engaging on price arbitrage and fueling the gray market.
+As Wilson notes, “On its face, the policy sounds odd; that is because it really doesn’t have anything to do with popular demand.
 Rather, it is the fear that foreign buyers, taking advantage of the severely weakened United States dollar, will hoard the bags, then resell them in Europe or Asia, where the same items in Prada and Gucci stores typically cost 20 to 40 percent more.”

 In reality, such terms – which mirror Louis Vuitton’s terms that no consumer may purchase more than three bags at any given time, no more than two of any style per year, and on its website, consumers may only purchase between one and two of any given style – aim to thwart gray market sales.